 Bonamici sponsors bills primarily in these issue areas:

-From Feb 2012 to Apr 2016, Bonamici missed 19 of 2,706 roll call votes, which is 0.7%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 1 explanation for these missed votes.
+From Feb 2012 to Sep 2023, Bonamici missed 109 of 6,768 roll call votes, which is 1.6%.
+This is on par with the median of 1.8% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|